tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/6.Use Calico Observability to troubleshoot connectivity issues/README.md

 12. After changing the Ingress rule to ***Pass*** in the “tenant-hipstershop” Security Policy, the Online Boutique should be accessible again.

-> ## You have completed `5.Secure Kubernetes Network Using Wireguard Encryption` lab.
-Next lab:  [5.Secure Kubernetes Network Using Wireguard Encryption](https://github.com/tigera-cs/quickstart-self-service/blob/main/modules/analyze-networksets-external-services.md)
+> ## You have completed `6.Use Calico Observability to troubleshoot connectivity issues` lab.